Ecclesiastical history of the Catholic Church: Church historians during the First Period

 Comprehensive ecclesiastico-historical works appear in the Latin West later than in the Greek East.
 The first beginnings of historical science are confined to translations with additions.
 Thus St. Jerome translated the Chronicle of Eusebius and continued it down to 378.
 At the same time he opened up a special field, the history of Christian literature, in his De viris illustribus; (Chronicon, ed.
 Schoene, 2 vols., Berlin, 1866–75; De vir. ill., ed.
 Richardson, Leipzig, 1896).
 About 400 the Church History of Eusebius was translated by Rufinus who added the history of the Church from 318 to 395 in two new books (X and XI).
 Rufinus's continuation was itself soon translated into Greek.
 The latest edition is in the Berlin collection of Greek Christian writings mentioned above in connexion with Eusebius.
 St. Jerome's Latin recension of the Chronicle of Eusebius was followed later by many other chronicles, among which may be mentioned the works of Prosper, Idacius, Marcellinus, Victor of Tununum, Marius of Avenches, Isidore of Seville, and Venerable Bede.
 In the West, the first independent history of revelation and of the Church was written by Sulpicius Severus, who published in 403 his Historia (Chronica) Sacra in two books; it reaches from the beginning of the world to about 400 (P. L., XX; ed.
 Hahn, Vienna, 1866).
 It is a short treatise and contains little historical information.
 A little later, Orosius wrote his Historia adversus paganos in seven books—a universal history from the standpoint of the Christian apologist.
 It begins with the deluge and comes down to 416.
 The purpose of Orosius was to refute the pagan charge that the great misfortunes of the Roman Empire were due to the victory of Christianity (P. L., XXXI; ed.
 Zangemeister, Vienna, 1882).
 With the same end in view, but with a far grander and loftier conception, St. Augustine wrote his famous De civitate Dei, composed between 413 and 428, and issued in sections.
 It is an apologetic philosophy of history from the standpoint of Divine revelation.
 The work is important for church history on account of its numerous historical and archaeological digressions (ed.
 Dombart, 2nd ed., Leipzig, 1877).
 About the middle of the 6th century, Cassiodorus caused the works of Socrates, Sozomen, and Theodoret to be translated into Latin, and then amalgamated this version into one complete narrative under the title Historia tripartita (P. L., LXIX-LXX).
 Together with the works of Rufinus and Orosius, it was one of the principal sources from which through the Middle Ages the Western peoples drew their knowledge of early church history.
 Rich material for ecclesiastical history is also contained in the national histories of some Western peoples.
-Of the History of the Goths, written by Cassiodorus, we possess only an extract in Jordanis, De origine actibusque Getarum (ed.
+Of the History of the Goths, written by Cassiodorus, the only surviving part is an extract in Jordanis, De origine actibusque Getarum (ed.
 Mommsen in Mon.
 Germ.
 Hist: Auct. antiquissimi, V., Berlin, 1882).
 Especially important is the History of the Franks in ten books by Gregory of Tours, which reaches to 591 (ed.
 Arndt, Mon.
 Germ.
 Hist: Scriptores rerum Meroving, I, Hanover, 1884–5).
 Gregory wrote also a Liber de vitâ Patrum, a work entitled In gloriâ martyrum, and the book De virtutibus (i.e. miracles) S. Juliani and De virtutibus S. Martini (ed. cit., pt.
 II, ad.
 Krusch).
 In the beginning of the 7th century St. Isidore of Seville composed a Chronicle of the West Goths (Historia de regibus Gothorum, Vandalorum et Suevorum, ed.
 Mommsen, Chronica Minora, II, 241–303).
 Several other similar chronicles, from the 4th to the 7th century, were edited by Mommsen in the Monumenta Germaniae Historica: Auctores Antiquissimi under the title of Chronica Minora.